: a confused mixture : hodgepodge

-"Farrago" might seem an unlikely relative of "farina" (the mealy breakfast cereal), but the two terms have their roots in the same Latin noun.
-Both derive from "far," the Latin name for "spelt" (a type of grain).
-In Latin, "farrago" meant "mixed fodder" -- cattle feed, that is.
+Farrago might seem an unlikely relative of farina (the name for the mealy breakfast cereal), but the two terms have their roots in the same Latin noun.
+Both derive from far, the Latin name for spelt (a type of grain).
+In Latin, farrago meant "mixed fodder"—cattle feed, that is.
 It was also used more generally to mean "mixture."
-When it was adopted into English in the early 1600s, "farrago" retained the "mixture" sense of its ancestor.
+When it was adopted into English in the early 1600s, farrago retained the "mixture" sense of its ancestor.
 Today, we often use it for a jumble or medley of disorganized, haphazard, or even nonsensical ideas or elements.

 Test Your Vocabulary with M-W Quizzes

 Name That Synonym